wgseligman/GramsSim/scripts/README.md

 `RadialDistance.py` - a more realistic example of how to look at the ntuples produced by gramsg4, this time in Python.

+`dEdxExample.cc` - an example of how to link the output ntuples from gramsg4 and use those ntuples for a physics calculation.
+There are lots of detailed comments in here, to illustrate how to use features of ROOT's RDataFrame.

+`HitRestructure.cc` - an example of how to take the LArHits ntuple from the gramsg4 output, which has one row per hit, and turn the collection of hits for a given run/event/trackID into a single row with vectors of hit information.

 `Hist2Text.C` - converts a ROOT histogram into the simple text format used by Geant4's General Particle Source system.
 Any `.root` or `.txt` files in this directory are used as example inputs and outputs for